 The transferability of credits you earn at Interior Designers Institute is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree you earn in the Associate of Arts Degree in Interior Design, Bachelor of Arts in Interior Design or Master of Interior Architecture Degree Programs is also at the complete discretion of the institution to which you may seek to transfer.
 If the credits or degree that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at the institution you are transferring.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Interior Designers Institute to determine of your credits or degree will transfer.
+This may include contacting an institution to which you may seek to transfer.

-SATISFACTORY ACADEMIC PROGRESS POLICY ROGRESS
+SATISFACTORY ACADEMIC PROGRESS POLICY OGRESS

 All students are evaluated for satisfactory academic progress at the end of each payment period (academic term).
 Quantitative progress is defined as the credit hours achieved divided by the credit hours attempted.
 To make satisfactory quantitative academic progress, a student must have successfully completed at least 75% of the credits attempted at each term.
 Qualitative progress is determined by the student's cumulative grade point average (GPA).
 Grades for all classes attempted are part of the cumulative GPA.
 The minimum cumulative GPA required for satisfactory qualitative academic progress is 2.0 for the A.A in Interior Design and B.A. in Interior Design programs and 3.0 for the M.I.A program.